jzaia18/corundum-graphics-engine/README.md

 2) For example code execution, type `make`

 3) Create any file with the extension `.mdl`.
-A full list of commands may be found in the MDL.spec file located in the root of the repository.
+A full list of commands may be found in the **MDL.spec** file located in the root of the repository.

 4) Execute your own code with `ruby Main.rb <filename>.mdl`

 ## Dependencies?
-The Corundum engine runs primarily on Ruby but does require some a few other packages
+The Corundum engine runs primarily on Ruby but does require a few other packages
 * Ruby
 * Python 2
 * Image Magick